gavinlyonsrepo/cylon/Readme.md

 	* All installed packages: pkglistQ.txt
 	* All native packages: pkglistQn.txt
 	* All explicitly installed packages: pkglistQe.txt
-	* ALL explicitly installed native packages that are not direct or optional dependencies: pkglistQgent.txt
+	* All explicitly installed native packages that are not direct or optional dependencies: pkglistQgent.txt
 	* All foreign installed packages: pkglistQm.txt
 	* All foreign explicitly installed packages: pkglistQme.txt